Digital weight management programme for NHS staff

 Most people should aim to drink enough during the day so their pee is a clear pale yellow colour.

-It is recommended that people should aim to drink 6 to 8 cups or glasses of fluid a day.
+It is recommended that people should aim to drink six to eight cups or glasses of fluid a day.

 A recent study shows almost 50% of healthcare professionals end their shift dehydrated.